 Mild head injury and concussion

-This information is for anyone who has had a mild head injury (concussion) and their family and friends.
+This information is for anyone who has had a mild head injury (also known as concussion or minor head injury) and their family and friends.
 The information will help both people in the early stages of recovery and those who experience ongoing problems.

 In this section: